Current Board Members

 President, Reservoir Advisors, Inc.

 Dasha Rettew is the President of Reservoir Advisors, Inc., an executive advisory company that helps CEOs adapt their leadership, build their businesses, and cultivate healthy lives.
 Previously, Rettew served as Learning and Development Partner for Facebook's Global Sales Organization, where she advised the business on its approach to developing leaders.
-In addition to the NYU Board of Trustees, Rettew is vice president of the NYU Alumni Association Board of Directors and a member of the Board of Overseers for NYU's Tandon School for Engineering.
+In addition to the NYU Board of Trustees, Rettew is president of the NYU Alumni Association Board of Directors and a member of the Board of Overseers for NYU's Tandon School for Engineering.
 She also guest lectures on leadership and entrepreneurship at NYU, Fashion Institute of Technology (FIT), and Columbia University.